Is Ramen “Authentic” Japanese Food?

 Maybe this is obvious, but ramen is a very high-sodium dish.
 Washoku is typically high in salt, but a full bowl of ramen contains 5 g of salt (the same as the maximum amount recommended for an adult by the WHO).

-Not drinking the soup will help reduce your fat and sodium intake but unfortunately, the soup is the main part of ramen.
+Not drinking the soup will help reduce your fat and sodium intake but unfortunately, the soup is the main part of the dish.

 (3) Representing nature and the four seasons